 The TOE can be configured to two modes of operation, a standard mode and a Labeled Security Mode.
-For more details please refer to the Security Target [6] chapter 6.
+For more details please refer to the Security Target [6], chapter 7.

 The assets to be protected by the TOE are defined in the Security Target [6], chapter 3.2.1.
-Based on these assets the TOE Security Problem is defined in terms of assumptions, threats and organisational security policies.
+Based on these assets the TOE Security Problem is defined in terms of Assumptions, Threats and Organisational Security Policies.
 This is outlined in the Security Target [6], chapter 3.

-This certification covers the following configurations of the TOE:

-The Target of Evaluation is IBM RACF for z/OS, Version 1 Release 12.
-The TOE is software only and is accompanied by guidance documentation.
+This certification covers the following configurations of the TOE: The TOE is software only and is accompanied by guidance documentation.
 The items listed in table 2 represent the TOE.
 For further details refer to chapter 8.